HADMARINE/quick-nodejs-backend/README.md

 ## app.ts

-#### From [THIS](https://github.com/WebBoilerplates/Typescript-Node-Express-Mongodb-backend/commit/02a7255290b81c49f3770f6fbaae4703069c963c) version, cors settings will be automated.
+#### From [THIS](https://github.com/WebBoilerplates/Typescript-Node-Express-Mongodb-backend/commit/02a7255290b81c49f3770f6fbaae4703069c963c) version of commit, cors origin uri settings will be automated.
 Set your .env file properly.

 ~~You should change your domain on Production build.<br/>
 To change your domain, Open /src/app.ts and modify your domain on line <b>14</b>.~~